-Canadian home sales edge higher in July
+Canadian home sales ease back in September

-- Actual (not seasonally adjusted) activity was 7.2% higher than July 2013 levels.
+- Actual (not seasonally adjusted) activity stood 10.6% above September 2013 levels.

-- The Canadian housing market remains in balanced territory.
+- The Canadian housing market remains balanced.

-- The MLS® Home Price Index (HPI) rose 5.3% year-over-year in July.
+- The MLS® Home Price Index (HPI) rose 5.3% year-over-year in September.

-- The national average sale price rose 5.0% on a year-over-year basis in July.
+- The national average sale price rose 5.9% on a year-over-year basis in September.

 The number of months of inventory is another important measure of the balance between housing supply and demand.
 It represents the number of months it would take to completely liquidate current inventories at the current rate of sales activity.